mikenguyen13/data_analysis/_book/25-event-study.md

 -   No cross-correlation in abnormal returns.

-Hence, it will be specified if you suspected
+Hence, it will be misspecified if you suspected

 -   Heteroskedasticity